ABARMA/affiliates-jekyll-theme/_posts/2021-02-01-how-to-make-a-podcast.md

 ---
 layout: post
-title:  "[Part 1] How to make a Podcast"
+title:  "How to make a Podcast"
 description: "Learn basics of podcasting and things you should know to start your podcast creation journey today!"
 author: ash
 categories: [podcast creation]
 feature: true
-image: assets/images/how-to-start-a-podcast.jpg
+image: assets/images/how-to-start-a-podcast.png
 ---

 So you're thinking about starting a podcast?
 Here's why that is brilliant!
 The thought itself brings you ahead of many and I'm here to help you figure out the rest.